 - Essential Oils

-- Food Coloring, optional (preferably a natural brand)
+- Food Coloring optional

 - Place 1 cup of water in a small bowl.
-Add gelatin and let soften.

 - Meanwhile, bring 2 cups of water to a simmer.
 Stir in salt and allow to dissolve.

 - Reduce heat to low and stir in gelatin mixture.